cognitedata/inso-bootstrap-cli/README.md

             - node-name: in:001:name
 ```

-For a complete example of the `deploy` configuration, see `configs/config-deploy-example-v2.yml`.
+For a more complete example of a `deploy` configuration, see `configs/config-deploy-example-v2.yml`.

 ### Configuration for `delete` command